xiaojunlin/amapR/README.md

 ### fetchMap

-Using the administrative code, we can fetch data and map at province, city or district level.
+Using the [administrative code](http://www.mca.gov.cn/article/sj/xzqh/2020/), we can fetch data and map at province, city or district level.
+The map data is fetched using the JSON API of [DATAV.GeoAtlas](https://datav.aliyun.com/tools/atlas/).

+#### (1) China Map

 ```R
 # China map